 - Asthma – use essential oil extremely well diluted and use a diffuser instead of direct steam inhalation.

-- Epilepsy- Rosemary, fennel, sage, eucalyptus, hyssop, camphor, wormwood and spike lavender are not recommended as essential oils if you have epilepsy.
-This is because these essential oils may trigger seizures in some people with epilepsy.
+- Epilepsy- Rosemary, fennel, sage, eucalyptus, hyssop, camphor, wormwood and spike lavender essential oils are not recommended if you suffer from epilepsy.
+The reason is that these essential oils may trigger seizures in some people with epilepsy.
 (1)

-- Hypersensitive skin or Atopy predisposition toward developing certain allergic hypersensitivity reactions– use no more than 1% of essential oil in a blend and perfume a patch test first.
+- Hypersensitive skin or Atopy predisposition toward developing certain allergic hypersensitivity reactions– use no more than 1% of essential oil in a blend and test on a small area first.